auraphp/Aura.Router/README.md

 ?>
 ```

-> N.b.: Note that the leadig slash separator is inside the params token, not
+> N.b.: Note that the leading slash separator is inside the params token, not
 > outside it.

 With that, the following routes will all match the 'archive' route, and will